opendevstack/tailor/README.md

 ### Tailor vs. Helm
 * Compared to Helm v2, Tailor does not need a highly privileged Tiller.
 Helm v3 does not need it either.
-* Tailor works with plain OpenShift templates instead of Helm charts, making it an easier adoption if you already have OpenShift templates, and an easier migration away from Tailor if need be.
+* Tailor works with plain OpenShift templates instead of Helm charts.
+OpenShift templates are simpler, and can easily be generated from existing resources in OpenShift.
-* Tailor has a smaller scope - it is only a wrapper around `oc`.
-Helm features like searching for charts etc. are not present.
+* Tailor has a narrower scope - it is basically an "`oc` on steroids".
+Helm has more extensive features like searching for charts etc.
+* Tailor targets OpenShift, Helm targets Kubernetes.
+Using Helm for OpenShift has limitations / bugs around dealing with OpenShift resources such as `BuildConfig` or `Route`.

 ## Troubleshooting